oh4d/blog/myposts/finished/k8s-rp.md

-# Running kubernetes on Raspberry-pi
+# Running Hybrid kubernetes cluster on Raspberry-pi and Ubuntu Servers

 In this post I will document the steps for running my self-hosted kubernetes cluster.

 ## 1. firmware
 My cluster is made of 2 RaspberryPi 4X4, 1 Raspberry 3B+, and 1 old lenovo PC running Ubuntu16.
-you will need a microSD card, a power cable and an ethernet cable for each node
+you also need a microSD card, a power cable and an ethernet cable for each rpi node

 ## 2. Burn images to SD cards: